410AngelaVu/Web-Scraper-Capstone/README.md

 ### Setup
 Open your terminal and go to the directory where you want to clone the repo.

 Clone the repository to your local machine.
-Type $ git clone git@github.com:410AngelaVu/Web-Scraper-Capstone.git
+Type $ git clone https://github.com/410AngelaVu/Web-Scraper-Capstone.git

 Go to the Web-Scraper-Capstone directory.
 Type $ cd Web-Scraper-Capstone

 Install the necessary gems to run the scraper.
-Type $ bundle install

 Now your environment is ready to run the scraper.
 Type $ ruby bin/main.rb

-### Run tests

-rubocop
+### How to run the RSpec test
+You need to have the RSpec installed in you computer if you don't have it follow the steps.
+Boot up your terminal and punch in gem install rspec to install RSpec.
+Once that’s done, you can verify your version of RSpec with rspec --version, which will output the current version of each of the packaged gems.
+Take a minute also to hit rspec --help and look through the various options available.

+cd into the project and open a terminal.
+In the terminal just write rspec to run the tests.

 ## Author